-Caprylyl glycol (1,2-octanediol) is an alcohol derived from caprylic acid, an eight carbon saturated fatty acid found in the milk of some mammals, as well as palm and coconut oils.
-It is a colorless liquid with a mild odor.
-Caprylic acid is classified as a medium chain triglyceride (MCT) with potent antibacterial, antifungal, and anti-inflammatory properties, according to Healthline.
+Caprylyl glycol, also known as 1,2-octanediol, is an alcohol derived from caprylic acid, an eight-carbon saturated fatty acid found in the milk of some mammals, as well as palm and coconut oils.
+It is a colorless liquid with a slightly sweet scent.
+Caprylic acid is classified as a medium chain triglyceride or MCT.
+According to Healthline caprylyl glycol may also have antibacterial, antifungal, and anti-inflammatory properties.

+Caprylyl glycol is often used as a preservative for skincare formulations.
+It prevents the growth of bacteria, mold and yeast that occur when the product is contaminated from use or by exposure to the air.
+This is an important part of formulating products as it improves the safety and longevity of the product.
 Caprylyl glycol also functions as a stabilizer and has been shown to increase the antimicrobial activity of other preservatives.
-The antimicrobial properties of this ingredient are most likely due to the antimicrobial properties of caprylic acid.
-Thus, adding caprylyl glycol to a product can help to prevent other ingredients from spoiling and extend the shelf life of the product.
-This ingredient is often used in a preservative blend containing phenoxyethanol and chloroxylenol, named Optiphen.
+The antimicrobial properties of this ingredient is most likely due to the antimicrobial properties of caprylic acid.
 When caprylyl glycol is used alone at 1% in products that are protected from contamination by fingers (i.e. bottles, jars with dispensers, pumps), the brand can make a “preservative free” claim on the product.

 If you research caprylyl glycol, or any member of the glycol family, you’ll find that many sites warn consumers to avoid them.
 These sources claim that the glycols are irritating and harmful to your skin.
 You might even learn that glycols are found in antifreeze.
 This is true, but the glycol that is used in antifreeze is much different than caprylyl glycol.
+The chemical structure of this group of ingredients differ slightly but have a significant impact on use and safety.
 Glycols are a broad class of chemicals and they are not created equal.

 Simply put, “glycol” is a term for any of a class of organic compounds belonging to the alcohol family; in the molecule of a glycol, two hydroxyl (−OH) groups are attached to different carbon atoms.
 There are many different types of compounds that belong to this family, such as propylene glycol, butylene glycol, polyethylene glycol, ethylene glycol (the glycol found in antifreeze), and more.

 Caprylyl glycol is just one of the numerous glycols.
 While some of the glycols would most definitely be undesirable in personal care products, caprylyl glycol is not.
-The Cosmetic Ingredient Review (CIR) Expert Panel reviewed all available data and assessed this ingredient as safe as currently used.
+The Cosmetic Ingredient Review (CIR) Expert Panel reviewed all available data and assessed this ingredient as safe as currently used in skincare products.